-In January 2012 NVRC issued a report titled "Conservation Corridor Planning" (NVRC 2012).
+In January 2012 the Northern Virginia Regional Commission (NVRC) issued a report titled "Conservation Corridor Planning" (NVRC 2012).
 This report presents important data analysis that informed the identification of regional conservation "cores" and "corridors" and opportunities for regional collaboration to protect and restore these resources.
-The Route 15 "Journey Through Hallowed Ground" is within one of the Plan's five top priority corridors, and falls within the eastern section of the Upper Goose Creek plan area.
+The Route 15 "Journey Through Hallowed Ground" is within one of the Plan's five top priority corridors, and falls within the eastern section of the UGC plan area.
 The NVRC plan's strategies are consistent with the goals of this IP, including enhancing ecosystem functions with good management and restoring degraded or missing (corridor) connections.